numtide/system-manager/documentation/docs/reference-guide.md

 Here's a .nix file that installs PostgreSQL.

-Note: System Manager is still in its early state, and doesn't yet have user management.
-As such, before you run this, you'll need to manually create the postgres user.
+Note: System Manager is still in its early state, and doesn't yet have user management, which is a planned feature that will be here soon.
+As such, for now, before you run this, you'll need to manually create the postgres user.
 Additionally, go ahead and create two directories and grant the postgres user access to them:

 ```bash
 # Create postgres user and group